-Our client had a total of 300 stores and by leveraging machine learning algorithms, we were able to group these stores based on similarity of customer preferences within the store.
-These clusters are selected based on a silhouette score which is derived by the similarity a store is to its own cluster (cohesion) in comparison with other clusters (separation).
+The optimal number of segments were selected based on a silhouette score which assesses the similarity a store is to its own cluster (cohesion) in comparison with other clusters (separation).